 Michelle wrote and directed the short film The Underground, an adaptation of Rawi Hage's bestselling novel "Cockroach."
-Informed by her Métis/Algonquin heritage, the film explored themes around assimilation, alienation and loss of culture.
+The film explored themes around assimilation, alienation and loss of culture.
 It premiered at the 2014 Toronto International Film Festival and was featured at Cannes Film Festival in Telefilm Canada's "Not Short on Talent" spotlight.
 It also received the Best Short Film Award at the ImagineNATIVE Film and Media Arts Festival.
-Prior to this, Michelle directed and produced the documentary feature Alias.
+Prior to this, Michelle directed and produced the documentary feature ALIAS.
 Critically lauded for its honest examination of urban poverty and gang violence in Toronto's community-housing neighbourhoods, the film premiered at the 2013 Hot Docs Film Festival, was Closing Night film of Regent Park Film Festival and received the Best Documentary Award at the Hamilton Film Festival.
-Alias has been nominated for two 2015 Canadian Screen Awards for Best Biography Documentary and the Canadian Diversity Award, a Special Jury Award celebrating films that give voice to underrepresented stories.
+ALIAS has been nominated for two 2015 Canadian Screen Awards for Best Biography Documentary and the Canadian Diversity Award, a Special Jury Award celebrating films that give voice to underrepresented stories.

 In 2011, Michelle Latimer's animated short film Choke premiered at the Sundance Film Festival and received the Special Jury Honourable Mention in Intl Short Filmmaking before going on to screen internationally.
 Choke was nominated for a 2012 Genie Award and was named by the Toronto Film Festival among Canada's Top Ten films of 2011 and was acquired by the Canadian Museum of Civilization's permanent collection.